Explore the Miami Valley and beyond.

 The CNYC can be combined with Bicycle Route 66 for riders who wish to continue to or start on the west coast.

 Underground Railroad Bicycle Route (UGRR)

 The Underground Railroad Bicycle Route (UGRR) memorializes the Underground Railroad, a network of clandestine routes by which African freedom seekers attempted to escape slavery before and during the Civil War.
-This page describes the 2,006.5-mile Underground Railroad Bicycle Route from Mobile, Alabama to Owen Sound, Ontario.
-In addition to the Great Miami Riverway Alternate (GMRA) detailed below you may also be interested in the UGRR Detroit Alternate, UGRR Pittsburgh Spur, or the day-trip rides in Ripley, Ohio (PDF).
+The 2,006.5-mile Underground Railroad Bicycle Route runs from Mobile, Alabama to Owen Sound, Ontario.

 Great Miami Riverway Alternate (GMRA)

 The 51.4 mile Great Miami Riverway Alternate (GMRA) provides travelers with the opportunity to experience the rich history of Warren, Montgomery, and Greene Counties by traveling through quaint communities and along the urban riverfront of Dayton, an Outside Magazine Best Town.
 Much of this alternate route connects the river towns and amenities of the Great Miami Riverway.